Formed Book Club

 Join Fellow Book Lovers and Renowned Experts

-If you want to receive updates for the FORMED book club, sign up through the form below.
-You'll hear from us each time a new episode is live, and be the first to know which books we're reading through in our book club!
+If you want to receive updates for Ignatius Press: Off the Shelf podcast, sign up through the form below.
+You’ll hear from us each time a new episode is live, and be the first to know which books we’re reading through in our book club!

 fessioFrJoseph.jpg